arno-papers/DYCOPS2025/docs/src/Optimal Data Gathering for Missing Physics.md

 On the above figure we see that the neural network predicts $C_s$ well, except during the final hours of the experiment, where we have multiple positive realizations of the noise in a row.
-The neural network also predicts $µ$ well in the low substrate concentration region, where we have available data.
+The neural network also predicts $µ$ well in the low substrate concentration region, where we have data available.
 However, the fit is poor at higher substrate concentrations, where we do not have data.